Find out why predictive maintenance data analytics is so important in building a machine learning-powered solution for EV charging stations.

-Problem framing for a Machine Learning project is very important to the success of an entire solution.
-There is a set of recommendations for business and tech experts, which you can learn here, if you are interested in more details.
+Problem framing for a machine learning project is very important to the success of an entire solution.
+Here is a set of recommendations for business and tech experts if you are interested in more details.

-In this case, we began with problem framing, which consisted of the following steps:
+In this case, we started with problem framing, which consisted of the following steps:

-Looking for data that was already labeled (finding out whether our partner already had labelled data suitable for Machine Learning solution).
+Looking for data that was already labeled (finding out whether our partner already had labeled data suitable for a machine learning solution).

 Finding out that data comes directly from charging devices in EV Stations.

 Determining quantifiable outputs (as an output we agreed to expect the date when the station will go out of order)